junxit/us-congress-bills-111/metadata.md

 - 2009-04-22 — Placed on the Union Calendar, Calendar No. 39.
 - 2009-04-22 — Reported by the Committee on House Administration.
 H. Rept.
 111-85, Part I.
 - 2009-04-22 — Reported by the Committee on House Administration.
 H. Rept.
 111-85, Part I.
+- 2009-04-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.